ervandew/eclim/src/doc/content/guides/development.rst

 :PingEclim command to print "Pong" along with the version numbers normally returned.

-This example will use the recommend tools, git_ and stgit_.
+This example will use stgit_, but the same result can be accomplished with git alone.

 1. First clone the eclim repository:

   ::

-    $ git clone git://eclim.git.sourceforge.net/gitroot/eclim
+    $ git clone git://eclim.git.sourceforge.net/gitroot/eclim/eclim

 2. Initialize stgit for the eclim repository: